nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `artistic addressbook.jar` from [here](https://github.com/se-edu/artistic addressbook-level3/releases).
+1. Download the latest `arb.jar` from [here](https://github.com/se-edu/artistic addressbook-level3/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your artistic addressbook.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar artistic addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar arb.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list clients` : Lists all clients.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Artistic artistic addressbook.
+   * `add name/John Doe phone/98765432 email/johnd@example.com` : Adds a client named `John Doe` to the Artistic addressbook.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete client 3` : Deletes the 3rd client shown in the current client list.

-   * `clear` : Deletes all contacts.

    * `exit` : Exits the app.